Featured Presentation Overview

 by Alex Haiken

-Yet confidence is not the same as careful interpretation.
-This presentation invites participants to step back from assumptions and examine these passages in their original context—not simply what we think they mean today, but what they meant to those who first heard them.
+Yet perceived certainty is not the same as careful and responsible interpretation.
+The real question is not simply what we assume these passages mean today, but what they meant to those who first heard them in their original context.

 A one-hour Zoom presentation with accompanying slides, followed by Q&A